+Target STI opportunity Max STI opportunity MD & CFO 60% of total fixed remuneration (inc. base salary, car allowance and superannuation) 72% of total fixed remuneration Other Executives Between 12.5% and 50% of fixed remuneration (inc. base salary and superannuation) 50% of total fixed remuneration

-The MD and CFO have a target STI opportunity of 60% of total fixed remuneration while other executives have a target STI opportunity of between 12.5% and 50% of base salary.
-STI as a proportion of base salary for an employee increases as that employee gains greater responsibility and has greater capacity to influence the performance of the business as a whole.
+\ STI as a proportion of base salary for an employee increases as that employee gains greater responsibility and has greater capacity to influence the performance of the business as a whole.